 *FAQs provided by Columbia University COVID-19 Resource Guide

-There are currently two vaccines that have received Emergency Use Authorization (EUA) by the U.S. Federal Drug Administration (FDA).
-These include the Pfizer BioNTech vaccine, which received EUA on December 11, 2020, and the Moderna vaccine, which received EUA on December 18, 2020.
+There are currently three vaccines that have received Emergency Use Authorization (EUA) by the U.S. Federal Drug Administration (FDA).
+These include the Pfizer BioNTech vaccine, the Moderna vaccine, and the Johnson & Johnson Janssen vaccine.

 Both the Pfizer and Moderna vaccines use genetic material known as messenger RNA (often abbreviated as mRNA) that cells use to make proteins.
 When the vaccines are injected into the body, the mRNA enters human cells and instructs the cells to make a protein that mimics the spike proteins found on the surface of the coronavirus.
 These vaccine-induced proteins then stimulate the immune system to produce antibodies to fight the virus.
 Once produced, the antibodies latch onto the virus spike protein and prevent it from entering your cells and making you sick.

-No serious side effects have been reported with either the Pfizer or the Moderna vaccines to date.
-The safety of both vaccines was determined by independent Data Safety and Monitoring Boards (DSMBs).
+No serious side effects have been reported with any of the vaccines to date.
+The safety of these vaccines was determined by independent Data Safety and Monitoring Boards (DSMBs).
 Safety data will continue to be monitored after the vaccines begin to be used in order to determine longer term safety profiles.

-Mild to moderate side effects have been reported for both the Moderna and Pfizer vaccines among study participants.
+Mild to moderate side effects have been reported.
 These side effects include pain or swelling at the injection site, fatigue, chills, muscle aches, and headaches.
 Most of these side effects resolved promptly.
-Additionally, in both the Moderna and Pfizer trials, a small number of study participants reported enlarged lymph nodes (swelling in the armpit and tenderness of the side where the vaccine was injected).

 This has yet to be determined and is currently under study.
-The main focus of the Pfizer and Moderna studies was on determining whether the vaccines protected from getting symptomatic COVID-19 (i.e. getting sick with COVID-19).
+The main focus of the vaccine studies was on determining whether the vaccines protected from getting symptomatic COVID-19 (i.e. getting sick with COVID-19).

 It has been shown that people can get infected by the coronavirus but not show any symptoms, which is known as asymptomatic infection.
 These individuals can still transmit the virus to others.
 Research is under way to determine whether the vaccines will prevent asymptomatic infection and therefore reduce the risk of transmission from someone who has asymptomatic infection to others.
 Until this is determined, it is critically important for everyone to get vaccinated to protect themselves and to continue practicing protective behaviors, including wearing a face covering/mask and physical distancing, to protect themselves and others from catching and transmitting the virus.

-The duration of protection from COVID-19 provided by these two vaccines is not known as of yet.
+The duration of protection from COVID-19 provided by these three vaccines is not known as of yet.
 Researchers will continue to monitor study participants to determine the duration of protection.